 Council has developed a Long Term Financial Plan and Infrastructure and Asset Management Plans as part of Council's Strategic Management Plan suite, which will help guide sustainable decisions into the future.
 Council adopted a new Strategic Management Plan 2012-2022 on 12 June 2012.
+The next review has been deferred until after the November 2014 Council elections.

 Programs and services in the Annual Business Plan may be amended or deleted by Council from time to time, due to the resourcing needs and the capacity of the community to pay for those services and programs and the effects of external events outside Council's control.
-New legislation by State Government often imposes new requirements on local government without any resourcing or funding to offset the increased costs.
+New legislation by State Government frequently imposes new requirements on local government without any resourcing or funding to offset the increased costs.